Board of Directors

 Amy Hosford

 A board member since 2021, one of Amy's greatest joys is to share the live concert experience with friends, family, and first-time symphony attendees.
-Amy retired from Amazon in 2022 after a 23-year career in publishing, and recently launched Hosford House, LLC, a healing and literary arts studio based in downtown Muskegon.
+Amy retired from Amazon in 2022 after a 23-year career in publishing, and recently launched Hosford House, LLC, a healing arts studio based in downtown Muskegon.
+She's also the general manager of KN Literary Arts, a writing and book studio that supports authors.
 What motivates Amy to serve?
 "Muskegon is thriving!
 Each of us has the ability to shape the community we want to live in, and I want to live in a community that values and supports the Arts in its many forms and functions."

 Emma Peterson